bioinformatics-polito/EGAsubmitter/README.md

 ```

 To correctly complete the studyTypeId field, you need to go to local/share/data/metadata/enums/study_types_association_list.txt and pick the right tag.
 Are you submitting RNASeq data? use the tag 10; is it a Whole Genome Sequencing? tag 0.
 And so on.
 These "enums" are mandatory information: you must fill all the # enums/whatever you will find in .yaml files.
+*It is possible that there is not a value that perfectly recalls what the user is going to submit, but the value that best describes the protocol shall be picked.*

 After you have completed all the .yaml files, please copy them in *dataset/user_folder/metadata/yaml/* folder.